What is agentic AI in 2026, and why it is different from prompting.

 A chatbot answers a question.
 An AI agent completes a job: it takes a goal, plans the steps, uses tools and data to execute them, and only comes back to a human when something needs judgement.
 Agentic AI is the discipline of building, coordinating and supervising those agents so they work reliably inside a real business.

-These four capabilities run through the AI & Automation Practitioner Level 4 curriculum.
-Every apprentice builds real agents on real work from their own role.
+Four capabilities run through the AI & Automation Practitioner Level 4 curriculum, in order.
+Every apprentice builds real agents on real work from their own role, so you can build AI agents on your actual processes, not toy examples.

 Design and build AI agents